InKnowWorks/RDF-Graph-and-Hypergraph/README.md

 - IAO - Information Artifact Ontology: http://www.obofoundry.org/ontology/iao.html
 - People Ontology based on BFO and IAO: InKnowWorks and RocketUrBiz
-- Contact Ontology based on BFO and IAO: InKnowWorks and RocketUrBiz lots more..
+- Contact Ontology based on BFO and IAO: InKnowWorks and RocketUrBiz
+- Advanced KB and KG using Graph Engine lots more..